cherryramatisdev/zet/20220106204028/README.md

 # 05/01/2022 @todos

-- [X] Investigate the solution for returning description and activity related stuff on
+- DONE Investigate the solution for returning description and activity related stuff on
-- [X] Check nuka carousel documentation to make slidesToShow dynamic
+- DONE Check nuka carousel documentation to make slides To Show dynamic